paritytech/polkadot-sdk/src/api/archive_unstable_storage.md

 ## Overview

-For each item in `items`, the JSON-RPC server must start obtaining the value of the entry with the given `key` from the storage, either from the main trie or from `childTrie`.
+For each item in `items`, the JSON-RPC server must obtain the value of the entry with the given `key` from the storage, either from the main trie or from `childTrie`.
 If `type` is `descendantsValues` or `descendantsHashes`, then it must also obtain the values of all the descendants of the entry.

 For the purpose of storage requests, the trie root hash of the child tries of the storage can be found in the main trie at keys starting the bytes of the ASCII string `:child_storage:`.
 This behaviour is consistent with all the other storage-request-alike mechanisms of Polkadot and Substrate-based chains, such as host functions or libp2p network requests.